GiorgosKostakakis/union_shop/README.md

 2. Click the "Fork" button in the top-right corner of the page
 3. Ensure the repository is set to **Public**
 4. Click "Create fork"
+5. Make a note of your forked repository URL (e.g., `https://github.com/YOUR-USERNAME/union_shop` where `YOUR-USERNAME` is your GitHub username)

 _[SCREENSHOT PLACEHOLDER: Add screenshot showing the Fork button]_